IRATI/stack/README.md

         }
      }

 Each parameter is an entry (or multiple) of the next-hop table.
-The value of the parameter can refer to a
+The name of the parameter can refer to a
    * Single destination address: "19"
    * A range of destination addresses: "20-31"
    * All destination addresses: "defaultNextHop"